-- What show notes are and what they look like in podcast apps
+What episode notes are and what they look like in podcast apps

-- How to add lists and hyperlinks and other formatting to your show notes with Markdown
+How to add lists and hyperlinks and other formatting to your episode notes with Markdown

-⚡️ Bonus: We've created a free show notes template that you can download and re-use for your podcast.
+⚡️ Bonus: We've created a free episode notes template that you can download and re-use for your podcast.
 You'll find the link at the end of this post.

-When you create a new episode in your Simplecast dashboard, you'll have the option to add an episode summary and full show notes:
+When you create a new episode in your Simplecast dashboard, you'll have the option to add an episode summary and full episode notes:

 Your episode summary will be one of the first things potential listeners will see when they check out your episode online or in a podcast app, so make the episode summary a quick and interesting overview of the content in the episode.
 The goal is to convince the person reading the summary to listen to the episode.

 💡 Note: Most podcast apps and players don't support special formatting (Markdown or HTML) in episode summaries, so you should stick to plain text.

 Here's an example of where the episode summary shows up in a few apps:

 Your episode notes should contain your episode summary and other information that you'd like to include about the episode or your show.

 Detailed episodes notes can add a lot of value to a podcast episode, so it's worth investing some time into them.